How to Merge JSON Files: Fastest and Easiest Way (2026)

 jq -s 'reduce .[] as $item ({}; . * $item)' file*.json > merged.json

-The * operator merges objects, with later files overriding earlier ones for duplicate keys.
+The * operator merges objects.
+Later files override earlier ones for duplicate keys.

 jq -s 'add | unique_by(.id)' file1.json file2.json > merged.json

-The syntax requires learning, but the commands above cover most production use cases.
+jq is extremely fast and works great in shell scripts.
+The syntax takes some learning, but the commands above cover most use cases.

 import json